Campus Box 1077

 St. Louis, MO 63130-4899

-Acree’s proclivity for getting dirty tracking down sources in dusty archives or in old ranch houses, and his interest in the quotidian and the lasting impact of what are often ephemeral cultural products, inform his research for a book on the Creole circus in parts of southern Brazil, Uruguay, and Argentina.
-Just what was this “creole” circus?
+Acree’s interest in the quotidian and the lasting impact of what are often ephemeral cultural products, inform his current research for a book on the Creole circus in parts of southern Brazil, Uruguay, and Argentina.
+Just what was this “Creole” circus?
 Traveling performers put on short plays at circus shows (usually consisting of acrobatic tricks and music) in the countryside, small towns, and later port capitals.
-Almost as soon as they began, this popular theater with native-son characters became the main attaction of the circus, and the most popular form of entertainment in the late 1800s.
+Almost as soon as they began, this popular theater with native-son characters became the main attraction of the circus, and one of the most popular forms of entertainment in the late 1800s.